-Note that at the time of this episode the Signal Officer had no facilities for electric telegraph signaling - he was given control of such facilities in southeast Virginia by the commanding general of the Department, General Butler, and he kept them for only a few hours.
+Note that at the time of this episode the Signal Officer had no facilities for electric telegraph signaling - he was given control of such facilities in outheast Virginia by the commanding general of the Department, General Butler, and he kept them for only a few hours.

-I have purposely selected this extract from Dr. Thompson's presentation because in it we can clearly hear the first rumblings that lengthy and acrimonious feud between two signaling organizations whose uncoordinated operations and rivalry greatly reduced the efficiency of all signaling operations of the Federal Army.
-As already indicated one of these organizations was the U.S. Military Telegraph "Corps", sometimes hereinafter abbreviated as USMFC, a civilian organization which operated the existing commercial telegraph systems for the War Department, under the direct supervision of the Secretary of War, Edwin M. Stanton.
-The other organization was, of course, the infant Signal Corps of the United States Army, which was not yet even established as a separate branch, whereas the USMTC had been established in October 1861, as noted above.
-Indeed, the Signal Corps had to wait until March 1863, that is, two years after the outbreak of war, before being established officially.
-You will recall that the Confederate Signal Corps had been established a full year earlier, in April 1862.
-(Until then, as I've said before, for signaling duty on both sides, there were only officers who were individually and specifically detailed for such duty from other branches of the respective Armies of the North and the South.)
-Trouble between the USMIC and the Signal Corps of the Union Army began when the Signal Corps became interested in signaling by electric telegraphy and began to acquire facilities therefor.
+I have purposely selected this extract from Dr. Thompson's presentation of s that lengthy and acribecause in it we can clearly hear the first rumblings monious feud between two signaling organizations whose uncoordinated operations and rivalry greatly reduced the efficiency of all signaling operations of the Federal Army.
+As already indicated, one of these organizations was the U.S. Military Telegraph "Corps", standitions hereinafter abbreviated as USMTC, a civilian organization which operated the existing commercial telegraph systems for the War Department, under the direct supervision of the Secretary of War, Edwin M. Stanton.
+The other organization was, of counse, the infant Signal Corps of the United States Army, which was not yet even established as a separate branch, whereas the USMTC had been established in October 1861, as noted above.
+Indeed, the Signal Corps had to wait until March 1863, two years after In this connection it should be noted the outbreak of war, before being established officially.
+You will recall that the Confederate Signal Corps had been established a full year earlier, in April 1862: Juntil then, as I've said before, for signaling duty on both sides, there were only officers who were individually and specifically detailed for such duty from other branches of the respective Armies of the North and the South 🏃 Trouble between the USMIC and the Signal Corps of the Union Army began when the Signal Corps became interested in signaling by electric telegraphy and began to acquire facilities therefor.